Agentic AI in Auto Retail - More Than Just a Chatbot (2026 Guide)

 Question: Will AI agents replace car salespeople?

-The headlines this morning from Motor Trader confirm what many of us in the digital transformation space have been tracking for months: 2026 is the year the automotive industry moves beyond the "chatty" AI of yesterday and embraces Agentic AI.
+The headlines this morning from Motor Trader confirm what many of us in the digital transformation space have been tracking for months: 2026 is the year the automotive industry moves past the "chatty" AI of yesterday and embraces Agentic AI.

 The Shift: From "Generative" to "Agentic"